The National Eucharistic Revival is a three-year initiative

 religious, laity, apostolates, movements, and parish and diocesan leaders to spur momentum, collaboration, and lasting impact for the renewal of the Catholic Church in the U.S. over the next three years.

-Year two: Year of the Parish Revival will begin on the feast of Corpus Christi on June 11, 2023.
+Year two: The year of the Parish Revival will begin on the feast of Corpus Christi on June 11, 2023.
 During the Parish Year, pastors will invite their parishioners and staff to become even more truly and deeply eucharistic communities through small groups,

 increased exploration of the sacrifice of the Mass, eucharistic adoration, catechetical studies on the Real Presence of Christ, parish-sponsored processions, and other activities to enable deeper encounters with Our Lord in the Eucharist.